k98kurz/sqloquent/interfaces.md

 #### Properties

 - connection_info: The connection info used for interacting with the database.
-For sqlite migrations, this is passed to the model_factory which is in turn passed to the DBContextManager.
+For sqlite migrations, this is passed to the DBContextManager.
 For other database bindings, the connection information should be read from env and injected into the relevant DBContextManager.

 #### Methods